mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

-operate the structure-control machine in room 2, it causes the damaged walls in this room to reform and push outwards, opening a tunnel connecting to the Danger Zone’s Area I. Obviously, creating a tunnel of alien metal four metres wide and several dozen metres long displaces a lot of rock, causing cave-ins and minor quakes throughout the area.
+operate the structure-control machine in room 2, it causes the damaged walls in this room to reform and push outwards, opening a tunnel connecting to the Danger Zone’s Area I. Obviously, creating a tunnel of alien metal four meters wide and several dozen meters long displaces a lot of rock, causing cave-ins and minor quakes throughout the area.
 There is no way to hide the existence of the outpost as soon as this tunnel is created.